wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 == Usage ==

-1. Install and activate the plugin
+* Install and activate the plugin

-2. On wp-admin click on Products > Quick View menu item.
+* On wp-admin go to the WPEC Quick View Menu

-3. Settings - apply to your whole site.

-4. Hover Position & Style tab - Use WYSIWYG setting if showing Quick View on mouse over image.

-5. Under Image Style tab - Use WYSISYG settings if showing Quick View the under image.

-6. Fancybox Pop-up - Us WYSIWYG setting if using this pop-up tool.

-7. Colorbox Pop-up - Us WYSIWYG settings if using this pop-up tool.
+* Go to Quick View sub menu Settings - Turn the Quick View Feature ON.
+* Make your settings and style the Quick View Button or hypertext link.
+* Have fun.

 == Frequently Asked Questions ==